 What does this mean?

 An understanding of the species located within the Southern ocean is vitally important in order to evaluate how current ocean temperature rises will affect communities.
 Antarctica was recently stated to be “the fastest warming area on the planet”.
 However, this is only an example of the warming that is occurring in other seas.
 Organisms that occupy cold environments may have to retreat further and further south to keep within safe temperature ranges, creating true invasive species within the southern ocean.
 Ability to track these invasive species and understand their effect on populations is limited by the present lack of knowledge of these communities.
 Intrusions of predators can have serious impacts on the delicate ecosystems found in Antarctica.
-Diversity is greatly reduced in areas where the lithodid crabs are present, endemic or not, and this can have a large impact on foodwebs.
+Diversity is greatly reduced in areas where the lithodid crabs are present, native or not, and this can have a large impact on foodwebs.

-Populations of the density and size of those found at Palmers Deep, formed of one of the worlds largest arthopods, have taken many years to locate and understand.
+Populations of the density and size of those found at Palmers Deep, formed of one of the Worlds largest arthropods, have taken many years to locate and understand.
 Smaller populations may be living throughout the Southern Ocean.
 Of the believed 20,000 species that may be present on the Southern Ocean floor, less than half have been named or even located.
 Griffiths stated “Global warming could have already changed these populations, but… we’ve only just started to track these changes”.
-He recommends large scale studies into the species present here, so we may better understand the effects of climate change and future changes to our oceans.
+He recommended large scale studies into the species present here, so we may better understand the effects of climate change and future changes to our oceans.